automl/SMAC3/doc/quickstart.rst

 To run Hydra for three iterations you can run the following code in the spear-qcp example folder.

- ``python ../../scripts/smac --scenario scenario.txt --verbose DEBUG --mode Hydra --hydra_iterations 3``
+ ``python3 ../../scripts/smac --scenario scenario.txt --verbose DEBUG --mode Hydra --hydra_iterations 3``

 As the individual SMAC scenario takes 30 seconds to run Hydra will run for ~90 seconds on this example.
 You will see the same output to the terminal as with standard SMAC.
 In the folder where you executed the above command,